 - 115 tools across market data, spot trading, collateral trading, wallet, lending, sub-accounts, mining pool, and currency conversion

-- Runs as a local Docker container — API keys never leave the machine
+- Runs locally — API keys never leave the machine

 - Credentials are passed per tool call and are not stored or logged by the server